gabrielvrl/gabrielvrl/README.md

 ### Hey!
 I'm Gabriel Varela.
 Nice to meet you 🤝

-I'm a Brazilian SWE focused on develop high quality Front-end and Mobile applications using ReactJS, Next.js and React Native with Expo.
+I'm a Brazilian SWE focused on develop high quality Front-end and Mobile applications using ReactJS, Next.js and React Native.
 A bit of back-end and devops enthusiastic.

 What drives me is to develop and ship products and/or services that impacts the people and the world in a positive way.
 And, to be able to do that, coding is the way to go in my opinion.